The Black Dahlia Murder! A Peek At Hollywood’s Dark Underbelly

 Even experienced detectives at the scene had to admit to shock at the discovery of Elizabeth Short.
 Her body had been strategically sawn in two at the waist and completely drained of blood.
 It was then positioned purposely and carefully at the side of the road in Los Angeles for all to see.

-For a brief time she did find herself working as a prostitute to make ends meet.
-Although never proven, many rumours also swirled that she had “starred” in many privately circulated “sadistic pornographic” movies, in a bid to make connections in Hollywood.
+For a brief time, she did find herself working as a prostitute to make ends meet.
+Although never proven, many rumors also swirled that she had “starred” in many privately circulated “sadistic pornographic” movies, in a bid to make connections in Hollywood.

 Knowing this about her personality and movements in the years prior to her death, detectives figured the killer was likely to be someone well established in the film industry – someone with significant power or influence.
 From the precise severing of the body, it would also be someone with extensive medical knowledge.

-It is without doubt one of the darkest murders in American history.
+It is, without a doubt, one of the darkest murders in American history.
 Perhaps more so, due to the fact it is still unsolved.
 It is though indicative of some of the inner workings of Hollywood – the place of dreams.

 Hollywood – A Place Built On Promises And Lies!

 In Hollywood’s early years, many of their stars were more akin to captive performing monkeys than anything else.
 Producers and directors were only too aware of just how many young women, in particular, were desperate to become stars.
 Aside from using this to keep their already existing stars “in line” while away from the cameras, many “want-to-be” stars were used in a whole manner of ways with promises of “the big time” and fame.

 Many members of the Los Angeles Police Department took money from members of Hollywood to “keep tabs” on their stars.
 At the very least they would report back on the activities of actors and actresses.
 They also kept records of the company they were keeping, who they were seeing, and basically monitoring their every move.
 On occasion, they would even “step in” to prevent anything that would be damaging to the industry.